 Level 1 exercises are extremely gentle and are aimed at gradually increasing core strength as a means of adding support to the spine.
 Diaphragmatic breathing and abdominal bracing are examples of basic exercises designed for lumbar stabilization recovery, whereas shoulder circles/shrugs and cervical mobility rotations are aimed at helping patients who have undergone a cervical stabilization.

 Level 2 exercises for the lower back gradually build strength in the arms, legs and spine through bridging, supine sciatic/tibial glides and versions of the hook-lying exercise.
 Level 2 cervical isometrics and cervical range of motion exercises are reserved for cervical stabilization patients.

 Other postoperative considerations

 It is imperative that you follow your postoperative care instructions from Laser Spine Institute extremely carefully.
 Our Patient Services Department and our Physical Therapy Consultants are always here to answer any questions you may have about the recovery process after spinal surgery.
 You should also stay in close communication with your primary care physician so that he or she can monitor your progress.
-To learn more about the recovery process following a minimally invasive spine stabilization procedure, contact Laser Spine Institute to schedule a complimentary initial consultation.
+To learn more about the recovery process following a minimally invasive spine stabilization procedure, contact Laser Spine Institute to schedule an initial consultation.